ConduitIO/conduit/docs/test-cases/pipeline-recovery.md

 <!-- markdownlint-disable MD013 -->
 # Test case for the pipeline recovery feature

-## Test Case 01: Recovery not triggered for fatal error - DLQ
+## Test Case 01: Recovery triggered for on a DLQ write error

 **Priority** (low/medium/high):

 **Description**:
-Recovery is not triggered when there is an error writing to a DLQ.
+Recovery is triggered when there is an error writing to a DLQ.
+As for a normal destination, a DLQ write error can be a temporary error that can be solved after a retry.

 **Automated** (yes/no)